Azure/Service-Fabric-Troubleshooting-Guides/Deployment/How to configure Azure Devops for Service Fabric Cluster.md

 Mitigation options:

-- Use a Service Fabric service connection with AAD as described [below](#azure-devops-service-connection-with-azure-active-directory-aad--entra).
+- Use a Service Fabric service connection with Entra as described [below](#azure-devops-service-connection-with-entra-azure-active-directory).

 - Use one agent host per parallel deployment.